Last updated on February 19th, 2021 at 03:01 am

-Places to Visit in the Philippines
+Places to Visit in the Philippines for couples

 If you are an avid reader of our blog, you already have a hint of how beautiful and exciting it is to travel in the Philippines.
 We really love every minute we spend in this amazing country.
 So, without further ado, here are 21 breathtaking places to visit in the Philippines!

 1. El Nido, Palawan: Our top choice on places to visit in Philippines for Couples

 This is on the top of our list despite of its actual location being on the southern part of Luzon.
 We just can’t help it because it is one of our favorite places in the world!
 We have been here a few times already and every single visit was unique, and we loved every single experience we had.

 You will seriously forget all the problems you have once you step on the clear waters and white sand beaches of El Nido.
 It was once a quiet place north of Palawan but because of number of people visiting here, it was developed but still beautiful!